TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 12/1 Corinthians 12.31.md

 ---

-But desire earnestly the greater gifts.
-And moreover a most excellent way show I unto you.
+But earnestly desire the best gifts.
+Moreover, I show a most excellent way to you.